'I Want Justice For Him:' Father Of Zayid Muthana, Bodega Owners Call For Protection After 18-Year-Old Shot At Family Store In Brooklyn

 The elder Muthana said his son wants to be in real estate and was working in the deli after school to help provide for his family.

-“He’s always working hard, tying to bring food to the table and I want justice for him, for those people who did that to him,” Fahd Muthana said.
+“He’s always working hard, tying to bring food to the table and I want justice for him, for those people that did that to him,” Fahd Muthana said.
 “Justice is to put away those people who did it to this kid trying to make a living.
 He didn’t bother nobody.
-He didn’t do nothing.
+He didn’t do nothing to nobody.
 I want them to bring them to justice… to serve [jail time].”

 Fahd Muthana said his son’s doctors are hopeful he’ll make a full recovery, but it could depend on the outcome of Wednesday’s surgery.

-Note: Editor’s note: This story first appeared on Dec.
-1.